-The bond must be issued by a surety bond provider certified by the County of Tulare.
+The bond must be issued by a Tulare County-approved surety bond provider.
 The parties in the agreement are the Principal (business or permit applicant), Obligee (San Bernardino City), and Surety/Bond Company or Obligor (surety bond provider or insurance).

 The Obligor will guarantee the compensation (performance bond) of the Obligee should the Principal fail to meet their standards or violate other licensing provisions.
-The Obligor will assess the validity of claims, where claims may only amount to the total penal sum agreed upon in the bond form.
-The Principal shall reimburse all expenses covered by the Obligor.
+The Obligor will evaluate claims for validity, with claims limited to the entire penal sum agreed upon in the bond form.
+The Principal is responsible for reimbursing the Obligor for all expenses incurred.

 How much does it cost?

 Want to know your standing?
-Visit here and get your surety bond quote today!
+Get your surety bond quote here!